vuejs/docs/src/guide/migration/functional-components.md

 They will receive two arguments: `props` and `context`.
 The `context` argument is an object that contains a component's `attrs`, `slots`, and `emit` properties.

-In addition, rather than implicitly provide provide `h` in a `render` function, `h` is now a imported globally.
+In addition, rather than implicitly provide provide `h` in a `render` function, `h` is now imported globally.

 Using the previously mentioned example of a `<dynamic-heading>` component, here is how it looks now.